 We’ve added a Named Query type to client tags, including the ability to make dynamic Named Query paths in the tag.
 This will make client query tags even more flexible than before, and combined with the ability to cache results, should improve the overall performance of both your Ignition system and your database.

 You can download Ignition v7.9.6 here.
-For more technical details about v7.9.6, please see the changelog or the user manual.
+For more technical details about v7.9.6, please see the release notes or the user manual.
 We hope you’ll enjoy the improved experience in Ignition v7.9.6 and you can expect to see v7.9.7 in February.